So, why is your WiFi not working? It is a common theme across the land and something we have all experienced at one time

-If this fails, the next steps is to think about manually updating the firmware on both your devices and your router.
+If this fails, the next steps are to think about manually updating the firmware on both your devices and your router.
 Your ISP usually takes care of your router updates, but often you can download the latest firmware package and install yourself.

 There comes a time, however, when you need to consider replacing the router.
 This is especially the case if the router is several years old and has been heavily used by lots of active devices.

 If you have access to a known working router, set this up in your home and connect one of your key devices.